-This is an extract from our complete Complaints Management and Resolution System Policy and Procedure designed to provide the main information about our policy for customers
+This is an extract from our complete Feedback & Complaints Management Policy and Procedure, which is designed to provide the main information points from our full policy & procedure for customers.

 Purpose

 Pinarc values feedback from people with disability, families, carers, service providers and regulators.
 Complaints are an important source of information and are used to improve our services wherever possible.